SOF-T like 3D-printable tourniquet

 Image not available

-You first need to fold a 5 to 6cm piece of the webbing, which will be used to hold the double-D and the windlass holder.
+You first need to fold a ~8cm piece of the webbing, which will be used to hold the double-D and the windlass holder.
 After folding this piece, you pass the double-D and hold it in place by sewing as shown above.

 Image not available

 The second thing you need to fix is the windlass holder.
-We suggest to add an extra 1 to 4cm of length of webbing over which the windlass holder can slide (compared to the above picture where the windlass holder was firmly held in place), to make it easier to secure the windlass in the windlass holder in a variety of situations.
+As shown above, the windlass holder will be able to move a couple centimeter to make it easier to secure the windlass in the windlass holder in a variety of situations.

 Image not available

-You then need to secure the windlass in place by sewing together the webbing going through it just after and before the windlass, thus making a loop as shown in the above picture on the right.
+You then need to pass the webbing through the windlass before securing it in place by sewing together the webbing going through it just after and before the windlass, thus making a loop as shown in the above picture.

 Image not available